-The suggested duration of this session is approximately 30-60 minutes.
+The suggested duration of this session is approximately 30-60 minutes, with more time added as needed to complete required evaluation activities.

 During this session, the surveyor(s) become acquainted with your organization.
 They learn how your organization is governed and operated and explore your organization's performance improvement process.
 There is no need to prepare a formal presentation.
 This session is an interactive discussion and may be combined with the Opening Conference.